 Spring ROC (Regional Operating Council) Update: Tom emailed us this update:

 April 9 – 10 at Savoy Hotel.
 We can expect anywhere from 25 – 30 attendees.
-Attendees will come from IA, IL, MN, STL, and KC.
+Attendees will come from IA, IL, MN, NE, WI, STL, Wichita and KC.
 It’s been about 5 years since we hosted it in Kansas City.

 There are still several tasks on the "Spring 2026 ROC Logistics" document that people need to volunteer for, including meals (order ahead of event), inviting the student section presidents, putting together goody bags for attendees, etc.).
 This is all on a SharePoint document and Tom just has to add anyone interested in volunteering to have access.
 Tom is happy to add whomever.
 Tom, Derek, Mike, Ashley, and Ravi are currently volunteering.
 Shelly asked to have her name added.